thesimpledev/skvs/README.md

 # Simple Key Value Server

-A tiny UDP key–value server for internal use where you own both client and server and want something lighter than Valkey/Redis.
+The Simple Key Value Server is a tiny UDP key–value server for a personal project where I needed something lighter than Valkey or Redis..
 It’s intentionally minimal, fast, and easy to reason about.

+## Features

 - Transport: UDP (one datagram per request/response)
 - Payload: compact fixed-size binary protocol